younglim/developer.gov.sg/collections/_products/categories/data-and-apis/Vault/overview.md

 - 4000+ unique users across 96 agencies

-- 1800+ dataset requests on the portal
+- served 1800+ dataset requests on the portal

 ### Getting Started

-Visit the [Verify portal](https://www.verify.gov.sg/){:target="_blank"} to start the process of verifying digital documents issued by Singapore Government entities.
+Public officers can access [Vault](https://vault.gov.sg){:target="_blank"} by using their work computers and logging in with their '.gov.sg' email.
+No registration is required.

 ### Pricing

-Vault is free for public officers..
+Vault is free for public officers.

 ### Contact Us